Areas of expertise

 - Hungarian, Romanian, English

-Ágnes Csonta is a Romanian and Hungarian national who joined Milieu in December 2019 as Legal Researcher.
+Ágnes Csonta is a Legal Advisor who joined Milieu in December 2019.
 She holds a Master’s degree in European Union Law from the University of Bucharest (Romania) and multiple Master’s degrees awarded between the University of Gothenburg (Sweden), University of Deusto (Spain) and University of Roehampton (UK) within the Joint Erasmus Mundus Master Programme in Human Rights Policy and Practice.
-During her studies in London, she was an intern at Minority Rights Group International.

-Ágnes is Hungarian native speaker and she is fluent in English and Romanian.
+Ágnes is a Hungarian native speaker and she is fluent in English and Romanian.